SamBumgardner/Intro-To-Video-Game-Development/lectures/exercises/e3_game_programming_patterns.md

 In this exercise, your task is to read about one of the programming patterns described in the online book [Game Programming Patterns](http://gameprogrammingpatterns.com/contents.html) and write up your own summary of the programming pattern it describes.
-We'll share our summaries with one another in-class on **Tuesday, April 6th** and discuss what we've learned.
+We'll share our summaries with one another in-class on **Thursday, April 6th** and discuss what we've learned.

 ## Purpose
 Games can very quickly grow to be unmanagably complex pieces of code.
 Through this in-class